-Method 4: Reset SMC
+Method 4: Reset The SMC

-- Shutdown your computer and close the lid.
+- Shut down your computer and close the lid.

 - Make sure your computer is plugged into the charging adapter.

-- Release the keys and keep an eye on the light on your charging cord, it should change colors indicating that the SMC reset has occurred.
+- Release the keys and keep an eye on the light on your charging cord, it should change colors, indicating that the SMC reset has occurred.

-- Check to see if this fixed your trackpad.
+- Check to see if this fixed your Trackpad.

-Method 5: Reset NVRAM or PRAM
+Method 5: Reset NVRAM Or PRAM

 - Shut down your MacBook Pro.